 But my daughter had other plans, exactly a week later, at bedtime, she said she wanted to start sleeping in her own bed at night too.
 And she did!
 It was tough listening those three days, but so worth it for both of us.
 And I'm so glad she was able to initiate the nighttime transition when she was ready.

-~ Michelle Pate, Certified Parenting by Connection Instructor and Consultant.
-Join her in her next Building Emotional Understanding class where you will learn the listening skills, and get the support you need, to help your family through any transition.
+Are you ready for more support around sleep in your home?
+Join Instructor Michelle Hartop in her next Hand in Hand Parenting Starter Class or sign up for one-on-one coaching and learn the listening skills, and get the support you need, to help your family through any transition.
 You can also connect with Michelle on Facebook.